New Orleans Plantation Tours

-Step back in time with Cajun Encounters to New Orleans’ most famous plantations: Oak Alley, Laura, and Whitney.
+Step back in time with Cajun Encounters to New Orleans’ most famous plantations: Oak Alley, Whitney, and Laura.

-Choose between Oak Alley, with its breath-taking tunnel of 28 live Oak trees; Laura, a Creole plantation; or Whitney, paying homage to the slaves of the plantation and across the American South.
+Choose between Oak Alley, with its breath-taking tunnel of 28 live Oak trees, and Laura, a Creole plantation.
 Take a combined tour of two plantations, or spend the day exploring Oak Alley.
 Hear the fascinating stories behind these historic landmarks.
 During the scenic drive out to the plantations, our certified tour guide will provide commentary on major landmarks and the changing Louisiana landscape, from downtown New Orleans, to the swamps and waterways, and through the vast crops and fields unique to this part of the country.

 Take your time enjoying the Oak Alley tour and exploring the Big House, grounds, slave cabins, exhibits, and cafe.

 Pick-up starts at 12:30PM.

 Paying homage to slaves of Whitney and across the South.
 Step back in time and explore the history of this famous plantation.

 Enjoy a tour of two very different plantations: Oak Alley: An Antebellum Plantation, and Laura: A Creole Plantation.

 Whether you’re in town for two days or two weeks, we’ve put together the perfect New Orleans tour package for you.
 Discover the treasures of Louisiana!

 - City Bus Tour